solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.virtual_gateway.md

 <a name="networking.enterprise.mesh.gloo.solo.io.VirtualGatewaySpec.GatewayOptions"></a>

 ### VirtualGatewaySpec.GatewayOptions
-TODO: Fill in more options
+TODO: Fill in more options<br>gateway-level options (only apply to gateway/listener)

 | Field | Type | Label | Description |